domandlj/CHIP8/README.md

 ![Chip8](chip8.png)

 Nothing new, just the hello world of emulation.
 I've made it to learn how emulation works and to practice more C (nice way to see the importance of bitwise ops).
-CHIP8 is a fantasy computer with an 8bits CPU.
+CHIP8 is a fantasy computer with an 8bits CPU, it's not real hardware.

+I encourage you to make one yourself, you will gain a lot of insights of how computer works.
+Implementing the opcodes was a lot of fun, the ISA wasn't so huge as
+the one of an x86 8080 8bits proccesor.
+Perhaps next time i make an NES or Z80 emulator.

 # Installation
 For the graphics i've used `SDL2`, but first i tried just to make a terminal verison with `ncurses` but finally decided not to.
 Install dependencies with,
 `$ ./instal.sh`

 Compile with,
 `$ make`

 Run with,
 `$ ./chip8 ROMS/spaceinvaders.ch8`

 # Portability